htmlstandard/.github/profile/README.md

+## Hi there welcome to HTML Standard!
-## Hello! nothing planned here for HTML but just be known as standard thanks!
+nothing planned here for HTML but just be known as standard thanks!